MPriv32/Stock-Market-API-K8s/README.md

 # Stock-Market-API-K8s

 In this project I created a rest API that runs on Kubernetes.
-This is repository consists of job.yaml which creates the pod, service.yaml file and a secrets.yaml file for passing in environment variables.
+This repository consists of a job.yaml which creates the pod, a service.yaml file and a secrets.yaml file for passing in environment variables.

 I also used GitLab as my CI/CD, to automatically push code changes to my EKS cluster.
 An example of a successful pipeline run: